attohx/11357227_DCIT_205/README.md

 ## Introduction
-An Alternative Version of the UGCSD Website.
+* An Alternative Version of the UGCSD Website.
-Simple UI and more straight forward.
+* Simple UI and more straight forward.
-I removed a lot of excessive element.
+* I removed a lot of excessive element.

-Checkout the Bootstrap Version HERE >
+* Checkout the "failed" Bootstrap Version HERE >
 ## Setup

 Follow these steps to clone repository: